 7 Tips on Planning for the Future as a Retired Couple

 Newly married couples often have a lot of financial planning to do: starter house, kids, a vacation fund, a dream house, a college fund.
 It's easy to overlook or ignore planning for your shared retirement.
 Don't let this happen.
-The golden years may ultimately be the best of your marriage if you understand each future other's goals, needs, and expectations.
-Here's are seven tips for planning for retirement and budgeting as a couple.
+The golden years may ultimately be the best of your marriage if you understand each other's future goals, needs, and expectations.
+Here are our seven tips for planning for retirement and budgeting as a couple.

 Discuss Your Big-Picture Goals